verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] I always had the deepest affection for people who carried sublime tears in their silence
 - [ ] Love is too weak a word for the way I feel
 - [ ] Behind every great man, there’s a woman rolling her eyes.
+- [ ] You can’t change the world, but you can make a dent.
 Man 2: No, that’s what life is for.
 —The Lift (2000)